NLSanyu/NLSanyu/README.md

 ### Hello, world 👋

-I'm Lydia, a Software Engineer that's interested in Data Engineering, Data Governance, data protection and privacy.
+I'm Lydia, a Software Engineer that is interested in Data Engineering, Data Governance, data protection and privacy.

 A bit of info about my work:
 - My current work involves building, maintaining and automating data pipelines for data and AI projects